Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/final-steps/go-live-checklist.md

 - [Web Application Error Monitoring](/learn/accelerate/xm-cloud/implementation/developer-experience/web-application-error-handling) recipe

 ### Analytics
-Ensure that XM Cloud Pages Analyze is ready to collect your production analytics - review the [Create and assign site identifiers for Analytics](https://doc.sitecore.com/xmc/en/users/xm-cloud/manage-personalization-and-analytics-for-sites.html) documentation for details.
+Ensure that SitecoreAI Pages Analyze is ready to collect your production analytics - review the [Create and assign site identifiers for Analytics](https://doc.sitecore.com/xmc/en/users/xm-cloud/manage-personalization-and-analytics-for-sites.html) documentation for details.
 Without analytics, you won’t know if users are landing on the right pages, getting stuck, or bouncing immediately.
 First-day data helps you validate assumptions fast.
 This will also provide you a baseline to compare to your legacy setup, and give you early warnings of content issues.

 ### Head Application